nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “I use a structured toolkit for each phase — Nmap for recon, Burp Suite for manual testing, SQLmap for automated injection, Metasploit for exploitation, and Wireshark for network analysis.
 I follow PTES methodology and document findings using Dradis or Markdown templates.”

----

-✅ Coming Up Next:
-**Q44.
-What Is Wireshark and How Is It Used in Cybersecurity?**
-Ready to explore this packet analysis powerhouse?

-Perfect, Nitin!
-Let’s now dive into one of the **most widely used tools in cybersecurity** — especially important in **network security, packet analysis, and forensic investigations**:

----

 ### ❓ **Q44.
 What Is Wireshark and How Is It Used in Cybersecurity?**